nazmul-karim170/CNLL/README.md

 	python Train_cifar_CNLL.py --dataset cifar100 --noise_mode sup --r 0.4

-For CIFAR100 symmetric and random noise rate of 40% experiment-
+For the CIFAR100 symmetric and random noise rate of 40% experiment-

 	python Train_cifar_CNLL.py --dataset cifar100 --noise_mode rand --r 0.4

 Thanks!
-If you have any queris please send email nazmul.karim18@knights.ucf.edu.
+If you have any queries please send an email nazmul.karim170@gmail.com.
 If you find the implementation useful, please cite our paper!

     @InProceedings{Karim_2022_CVPR,
         author    = {Karim, Nazmul and Khalid, Umar and Esmaeili, Ashkan and Rahnavard, Nazanin},